aaqmarr2001/MARL-Predator-Prey/README.md

 **Multi-agent Reinforcement Learning**

 1\.
-How you design the predator’ neural network architecture.
+How I designed the predator’ neural network architecture.

 I designed a DNN architecture with series of dense layers and dropout layers.
 The